-- A reimbursement for meals per day, while in official travel status, is authorized at a rate not to exceed a rate equal to the county rates posted on the General Services Administration (GSA) website. - When meals are furnished and included as a part of the registration fee, an adjustment must be made to any per diem payments.
+A reimbursement for meals per day, while in official travel status, is authorized at a rate not to exceed a rate equal to the county rates posted on the General Services Administration (GSA) website.

+When meals are furnished and included as a part of the registration fee, an adjustment must be made to any per diem payments.
 The amount of the adjustment will be a decrease in the amount of per diem by the amount published by GSA for each meal provided and included in the registration fee.
 Refreshments provided during the meeting are not considered meals for the purpose of this adjustment.
 Exceptions may apply where special circumstances prevented the individual in travel status from participating in the function at which the meal was provided.
-These circumstances could include such situations as diet restrictions, transportation availability, etc. A signed statement by the claimant of his/her non-participation must be included with the travel claim.
-At meetings where meals are not a part of the registration fee, per diem will not be deducted. - ii) COWIB has a policy which provides direction on the circumstances under which costs for meals can be reimbursed.
-The policy: - a) The meal is a part of a luncheon or banquet in which participation by these individuals is required or encouraged, such as civic group meetings, board meetings, Board of Chief b) The individual will not be receiving per diem allowance for the time period that includes the meeting and meal.
+These circumstances could include such situations as diet restrictions, transportation availability, etc. A signed statement by the claimant of his/her nonparticipation must be included with the travel claim.
+At meetings where meals are not a part of the registration fee, per diem will not be deducted.

+- ii) COWIB has a policy which provides direction on the circumstances under which costs for meals can be reimbursed.
+The policy: - a) The meal is a part of a luncheon or banquet in which participation by these individuals is required or encouraged, such as civic group meetings, board meetings, Board of Chief for the meal expense.

 1 In this context, "CONUS" refers to the Domestic Per Diem Rates established by the U.S. General Services Administration (GSA) for the continental United States (CONUS).
-An index of Per Diem rates for locations within the continental United States is available at www.gsa.gov/perdiem
+An index of Per Diem rates for locations within the continental United States is available at www.gsa.gov/perdiem b) The individual will not be receiving per diem allowance for the time period that includes the meeting and meal.
+An agenda of the meeting is to be attached to the request for reimbursement or invoice